 - Georgian extending its Library hours

 - opening a Subway Restaurant at the Barrie Campus

 - making renovations to the cafeterias

-The research firm will call you repeatedly until they have an opportunity to gather your feedback.
-Though completing the survey is not mandatory, taking a few minutes to provide your input can help shape the future direction of the college.
-We hope you will participate!
+- though completing the survey is not mandatory, taking a few minutes to provide your input can help shape the future direction of the college – we hope you will participate!

 As part of the graduate satisfaction survey, you’ll be asked for permission to contact your direct supervisor for the Employer Satisfaction survey.
 The purpose of the survey is to assess the performance of the college – not your performance.
 Your employer will not be contacted without your consent.

 If you recently hired a Georgian graduate, you may receive a call from an independent research firm to gauge how well you feel the college has prepared the graduate to meet your needs as an employer.
 You’ll be asked to comment on the graduate’s abilities as well as to suggest what new skills are expected from today’s graduates: